The Opioid Crisis and Medical Malpractice

 Opioid use during pregnancy often leads to miscarriage and low birth weight or neonatal abstinence syndrome, where the baby is born with an opioid addiction and suffers withdrawal symptoms.

-Sharing drug paraphernalia obviously may lead to other infections such as hepatitis or HIV.
+Sharing drug equipment and products obviously may lead to other infections such as hepatitis or HIV.

 Common prescription opioids